povs/ListerBundle/docs/building_list.md

 }
 ```

 ## Registering your list

-If you're using Symfony autowiring, everything is set.
+If you're using the [default services.yaml configuration](https://symfony.com/doc/current/service_container.html#service-container-services-load-example), you're done!
-It will automatically catch all lists that implements `Povs\ListerBundle\Declaration\ListInterface`
+It will automatically catch all lists that implements `Povs\ListerBundle\Declaration\ListInterface` and tags it.

-Otherwise list has to be registered as services and tagged as `povs_lister.list`
+Otherwise list has to be registered as service and tagged as `povs_lister.list`

 ```yaml
 # config/services.yaml